Bridge safety

 - establishing a history of performance.

-Tharwa Bridge restoration
+Tharwa Bridge

-Lighting the Malcolm Fraser Bridge
+Malcolm Fraser Bridge

-The Malcolm Fraser Bridge which spans the Molonglo River and Morshead Drive is installed with permanent coloured feature lighting along its 2 sides.
+The Malcolm Fraser Bridge spans the Molonglo River and Morshead Drive.
+The bridge has permanent coloured feature lighting along both sides that can be lit up for a range of occasions, including national holidays and commemorative events.